LAFOURCHE PARISH GAME AND FISH COMMISSION

 The Lafourche Parish Game and Fish Commission (Commission) has authority to issue permits for camp leases within the Lake Field/Lake Long

 Game and Fish Preserve (Preserve).
-A total of 124 camp leases have been granted along Folse Canal (Camp Canal) and Bayou Dumar.
+Approximately 115 camp leases have been granted along Bayou Folse (Camp Canal), Bayou Dumar, and Nolan Toups Canal.

 The embedded Bing web site map can be used to inspect the potential camp sites.
-If the actual Bing web site (see link below the map) is selected, the birds-eye view is highly recommended.
+The link below the image can be used for a larger size map.

 State legislation passed during the 2012 legislative session expanded the coastal zone in Lafourche Parish to include the Lake Fields/Lake Long Preserve.
 Certain construction activities in the coastal zone will require a state coastal use permit (CUP).
 A camp per se does not require a CUP; however, a CUP is required if fill or spoil materials are placed on the lot, a hole is dug for the mandated septic system, or a bulkhead, boat house, or dock is constructed.
 If you have already constructed your camp, a CUP will still be required if you build or repair a bulkhead, dock, or boat house, place fill on your lot, or dig a hole for a septic system.